-Flush Fit Hinges are also available, a flush fit hinge when closed offers a much thinner profile and do not require the door to be recessed.
-The flap that attaches to the door fits inside and sits flush with the other larger flap and gives the appearance that the smaller flap has been cut out of the larger.
+Flush Fit Hinges are also available.
+A flush fit hinge, when closed, offers a much thinner profile and does not require the door to be recessed.
+The flap that attaches to the door fits inside and sits flush with the other larger flap, giving the appearance that the smaller flap has been cut out of the larger.

 For Australian customers - see all Stainless Steel Hinges in Australia